ZaifSenpai/placeholder-provider/README.md

-# Placeholder SVG Generator API
+# Placeholder Generator API

-This project provides an API to generate placeholder SVG images with customizable dimensions and colors.
+This project provides an API to generate placeholder images with customizable dimensions and colors.

 ## API Endpoint

 ### GET /placeholder

-Generates a placeholder SVG image.
+Generates a placeholder image.

 #### Parameters

-- `w` (optional): Width of the SVG.
+- `w` (optional): Width of the image.
 Must be a non-negative number.
 Default is `1`.
-- `h` (optional): Height of the SVG.
+- `h` (optional): Height of the image.
 Must be a non-negative number.
 Default is `1`.
-- `color` (optional): Fill color of the SVG.
-Must be a valid hex color code or svg color value.
-Default is `white`.
+- `color` (optional): Fill color of the image.
+Must be a valid hex color code.
+Default is `#FFF`.
 - `show_error` (optional): Boolean flag to indicate whether to show errors.
 Setting this to `true` will return JSON object on error. `false` will return 1x1 SVG with error status code.
 Default is `false`.
+- `type` (optional): Type of the image.
+Must be either `svg` or `png`.
+Default is `svg`.

 #### Example Request